Indian burial ground trope: Background and typology

 Many variations of the Indian burial ground trope exist, but generally, the Indian burial ground trope follows two archetypes.
 The first archetype occurs when a building is erected on an ancient Indian burial ground, and the haunted building is soon filled with evil spirits that terrorize its inhabitants.
 The Amityville Horror (1979) is the paradigmatic example of this first archetype.
 The second occurs when a person disturbs a burial ground, and a curse is placed upon them.
 This curse usually follows them around until they placate the spirits by returning the burial ground to its previous, undisturbed state.

 Less frequently in popular culture, the discovery of an Indian burial ground is akin to discovering gold or buried treasure.
 Such interpretations appear in Our Miss Brooks and Petticoat Junction; in these representations, the characters are delighted to have stumbled upon Indian burial grounds and ancient artifacts as they could potentially bring revenue or notoriety.

 Indigenous cultural relevance

 Indigenous death and burial rituals in the United States

 Attitudes towards death and burial practices vary greatly across Indigenous cultures in the United States.
 Most Native American cultures believe that it is improper to have contact with the remains of the deceased.
-In some Indigenous cultures, the disruption of a dead body may prevent the spirit from peacefully moving into the afterlife.
+In some Indigenous cultural views, the disruption of a dead body may prevent the spirit from peacefully moving into the afterlife.
 These views, however, are not exclusive to Indigenous cultures, as multiple other cultures, including Ashkenazi, Thai, and various European cultures, believe that the remains of the dead should be respected and remain undisturbed.